aaristov/nd2tools/readme.md

 `python -m nd2shrink path_to_nd2`

+# Bin 16x stitched nd2:

+### Use:
+`python -m bin_stitched path_to_nd2`

+Creates ImageJ-formatted tif file in the same folder.
+Can be opened by drag'n'drop in Fiji/ImageJ.

-# combine several nd2 into tif time series
+# Combine several nd2 into tif time series

 ### Use